viciousviper/DokanCloudFS/README.md

 ## Privacy advice

-Certain privacy-sensitive information will be stored on your local filesystem by DokanCloudFS, specifically:
+Certain privacy-sensitive information will be stored on your local file system by DokanCloudFS, specifically:

   - The file *%UserProfile%\AppData\Local\IgorSoft\IgorSoft.DokanCloudFS.&lt;RandomizedName&gt;\1.0.0.0\user.config* contains data required for automatic re-authentication with the configured cloud storage services such as
     - account names you entered in the browser or login window when authenticating to the various cloud storage services,